Issue Brief // Warrants & Due Process

 Protect Student Data from Immigration Officials

-Bars local schools and school districts from sharing student data with federal immigration authorities, protecting families from being targeted based on records their children's school holds.
+Bars local schools and school districts from sharing student data with federal immigration authorities without clear legal authority.

 Checking Georgia Legislature status...